Edge Developer Platform

 WPGraphQL JWT Authentication

-2. Import/Create a product
+2. Import/Create Product

-After activating the WooCommerce plug-in, click Products in the navbar to enter the product management page.
+After activating the WooCommerce plug-in, click Products in the Navbar to enter the product management page.

-Or download the csv file for import.
+or download csv file Download to import.

-3. Create a page
+3. Create Page

 /highlight